 My research interests lie at the nexus of urban planning, transportation, and public health.
 I have been working on two research streams to push the boundary of interdisciplinary urban health research.

-One stream of research is related to applying the concept of "cities as data".
-I seek to understand cities as invisible grids and overlapping networks made up of vast quantities of data from wearable sensors and crowdsourcing platforms to understand the complex relationships between the built environment and health.
+One stream is related to applying the concept of “cities as data” to understand cities as invisible grids and overlapping networks made up of vast quantities of data from sensors to crowdsourcing platforms.

-My goal is to bridge the gap between urban planning and public health.
-I am actively collaborating with international experts, civic leaders, and policy makers to develop evidence-based policy solutions to a wide range of emerging health challenges linked to urban and transportation planning.
+My goal is to bridge the gap between urban planning and public health to develop evidence-based policy solutions to emerging health challenges linked to urban and transportation planning.